 \section{Micro View: Image Pairs Under Contrastive Learning}

-This section explores how contrastive and supervised learning methods organize images within the representation space.
-Our analysis investigates how these methods group images based on visual similarities and class labels.
-We first highlight contrastive learning's ability to group visually similar images, regardless of their class labels, then discuss the class label focused organization of images in supervised learning, which may overlook visual similarities within and across classes.
-We also examine the properties of k-nearest neighbors in the contrastive representation space and introduce the Class Homogeneity Index (CHI) to quantify the average proportion of k-nearest neighbors with the same class label.
-By comparing CHI across different models under both learning methods, we offer insights into both local and global class homogeneity of neighborhoods in the representation space, and how architectural choices affect contrastive learning behavior.
+In this section, we delve into the distinct behaviors of contrastive and supervised learning methods in organizing images within the representation space.
+Our analysis encompasses a comprehensive examination of how these methods group images based on visual similarities and class labels.
+We begin by demonstrating how contrastive learning effectively groups visually similar images together, irrespective of their class labels.
+We then proceed to discuss the organization of images in supervised learning, which primarily focuses on class labels while often overlooking visual similarities within and across classes.
+Furthermore, we investigate the properties of k-nearest neighbors in the contrastive representation space and introduce the Class Homogeneity Index (CHI) to measure the average proportion of k-nearest neighbors that share the same class label.
+By comparing CHI across diverse models under contrastive and supervised learning, we provide insights into the local and global class-wise homogeneity of neighborhoods in the representation space and how architectural choices influence the behavior of contrastive learning.